Apple iPad notes

 ## Choosing between iPad models

-There have been many models of the iPad released over the years.
-And many models of the [Apple pens](https://docs.sevenpens.com/drawtab/catalog/pens/apple-pencil).
-What I recommend is getting any iPad that is compatible with the Apple Pencil 2nd generation or the Apple Pencil Pro.
+There have been many iPad models released over the years, along with many models of [Apple pens](/drawtab/catalog/pens/apple-pencil.md).
+I recommend getting any iPad that is compatible with the Apple Pencil 2nd generation or the Apple Pencil Pro.

-The vary quite a bit in price, below are three models I personally own.
-You will find many others that work also.
+They vary quite a bit in price.
+Below are three models I personally own.
+You will find many others that work as well.

 * **Apple iPad Air (4th gen and later)** ($600)